jahio/app-server-arena/readme.md

 [Unicorn](http://unicorn.bogomips.org) is an application server for fast clients and applications that has a really great operational infrastructure under the hood, relying on in-memory forking to recover crashed workers and pulling requests from a unix socket instead of a primary router process or thread.
-It can be configured to call Ruby blocks before_fork and after_fork during its operation, and can do zero downtime deploys when the master receives a HUP signal.
+It can be configured to call Ruby blocks before_fork and after_fork during its operation, and can do zero downtime deploys when the master receives a HUP signal or a USR2+QUIT.

 #### Mode of Operation (Fighting Style)